Difference Between VoIP and PSTN

 In addition to being a unique and cost-effective solution, as discussed earlier, VoIP offers several benefits that are hard to miss:

-Flexibility: Select the device, providers, SIP trunk, number, and country-code you want to use.
+• Flexibility: Select the device, providers, SIP trunk, number, and country-code you want to use.
 IP telephony offers unimaginable freedom and control over setting up connections.

-Mobility: Lack of dedicated infrastructure means the system can be adapted from anywhere, providing employees with all the tools required to be productive.
+• Mobility: Lack of dedicated infrastructure means the system can be adapted from anywhere, providing employees with all the tools required to be productive.

-Scalability: With just one click, you can upgrade or downgrade your subscription to meet the needs of your current business and eliminate the need for long (and expensive) hardware replacements.
+• Scalability: With just one click, you can upgrade or downgrade your subscription to meet the needs of your current business and eliminate the need for long (and expensive) hardware replacements.

-Maintenance: Most VoIP maintenance can be done through automated software updates that are free and take a few minutes to install.
+• Maintenance: Most VoIP maintenance can be done through automated software updates that are free and take a few minutes to install.

 Conclusion

 We cannot deny the VoIP’s contribution and innovation in communication.
 VoIP is a clear choice for many simply because of its comfort and flexibility.
 However, we will not be in a hurry to announce the death of PSTN.
 POTS still offers unparalleled reliability and consistency.
-As a result, it serves as a backbone and safety net for many companies trying to get the most out of VoIP.

-Where to get the best VoIP service?
+Where do you get the best VoIP service?

 Intratel is a leading provider of business telephony / VoIP systems and solutions.
 We use our innovative and full-service capabilities to provide your business with affordable, reliable, and specialized enterprise-class telephony solutions.
 Call us right now!